zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 ## 6.4 — Re-synchronization: The Planetary Challenge

-The collective challenge of our era is re-synchronization—bringing human systems back into resonance with planetary systems before the dissonance becomes catastrophic.
+The collective challenge of our era is re-synchronization, bringing human systems back into resonance with planetary systems before the dissonance becomes catastrophic.

 ### DIMENSION 1: TEMPORAL RE-SYNCHRONIZATION
 **Challenge:** Extend human decision-making tempo to match consequence tempo